-The Body of an American at the Gate
+The Body of an American at the Gate Theatre

 In 1993 Paul Watson took a photograph of Staff Sgt.
 William David Cleveland being dragged by a Somali mob through the streets of Mogadishu, for which he won a Pulitzer Prize.
 20 years later, he began to exchange emails with playwright Dan O’Brien.
 They developed a strange friendship and O’Brien turned their stories and their relationship into this essentially verbatim play, The Body of an American, which has its UK premiere at the Gate Theatre in Notting Hill.